VP of Student Success

 The compensation reflects a senior administrative role, but candidates should carefully weigh the base salary against the broader executive package.

 • Base Salary Range: $160,000 – $195,000 USD / Year.
-(Elena’s Note: For a VP-level role at a top-tier private university in Houston, this base is somewhat conservative.
-Ensure your negotiations heavily factor in the relocation package and the institutional retirement contributions.)
+A relatively conservative base for a VP-level role at a top-tier private university in Houston, making the negotiation of relocation packages and retirement contributions critical.

 • Academic Leadership Resources: Dedicated annual budget for departmental innovation and staff development.

-• Career Growth: Executive leadership pathways with opportunities to lead cross-institutional task forces.
+• Career Growth: Executive leadership pathways with immediate opportunities to direct cross-institutional task forces.

-• Corporate Benefits: Generous health/dental/vision coverage, highly competitive 403(b) matching, and generous PTO.
+• Corporate Benefits: Generous health/dental/vision coverage, highly competitive 403(b) matching, and extensive PTO.

 Logistics & Hiring Process